RonaldLoganBarker/QuoteMaster-Program/README.md

-# Resume-Projects
+# QuoteMaster Program

-The repository is a list of projects that I have completed during my time at EKU which I feel are worth presenting.
+The project allows a user to connect to and use a database of quotes.
+The GUI allows them to either search for a quote based on specific qualities or to let them add their own quotes.

+It was the final project due for my Intro to Databases class at EKU.